 What resulted has often been called a “golden age” for live television, television drama, classical music, theater and other arts — considering, at the time, their relatively prominent presence in American culture and the American home.
 The mid-’50s to mid-’60s was the era when Van Cliburn became a national hero for winning the Tchaikovsky Piano Competition in Moscow and Salvador Dali appeared on TV’s What’s My Line?
 It was the heyday of Leonard Bernstein’s Young People’s Concerts on CBS, and Playhouse 90 and Actors Studio presenting TV dramas written by Paddy Chayefsky, Horton Foote, Gore Vidal and Rod Serling.
 Wide-circulation magazines regularly featured writing by Bernard Malamud, Norman Mailer, John Updike and Truman Capote, while the Book-of-the-Month Club brought hardcover copies of these same writers to suburban homes.

-But all these cultural currents came together during the mid-’50s-to-mid-’60s partly because of large-scale social forces — forces like the Cold War, like the GI Bill.
+But all these cultural currents came together during the mid-’50s-to-mid-’60s partly because of large-scale social forces — forces like the Cold War, the civil rights struggle and the GI Bill.
 Millions of Americans went to college for the first time, often as the first person in their family to do so.
 They were exposed to these arts often for the first time or they were educated to appreciate them for the first time.

-To all of these college-educated Americans, we must add their immigrant parents.
+To all of these college-educated Americans, we must definitely add their immigrant parents.
 These often had a strong faith in education — as an Old World tradition and as way to ‘fit in,’ to become ‘fully American.’
 What resulted was a middle-class that was eager to shed any Babbitt-ish self-image (or ghetto-ish ‘foreigner’ image), a middle class that believed deeply in education not just to get ahead but in the idea of the educated, cultured person as a worthy role to aspire to.
-What’s more, those immigrant parents still held dear many of the traditional European arts: the symphony, the stage drama, the large-scale novel of earnest, social concern.
+What’s more, those immigrant parents had often fled fascism or Stalinism — and saw American democracy as a real bastion of hope and goodwill, not to mention economic bounty.
+But they also still held dear many of the traditional European arts: the symphony, the stage drama, the large-scale novel of earnest, social concern.
 They conveyed their beliefs in the arts as enlightening, as social betterments, to their children.

-But it wasn’t simply the radical artists who brought this upon us and themselves.
-Huge changes in the popular entertainment industry — like the rise of rock ‘n’ roll, like the TV networks dumping all their high-culture programming — played a major role as well.
+But it wasn’t simply the radical artists and thinkers who brought this upon us and themselves.
+Huge changes in the popular entertainment industry — like the rise of rock ‘n’ roll and the inclusion of black entertainers, like the TV networks dumping all their high-culture programming — played a major role as well.
 As did anti-war politics, as did the civil rights movement, which saw white, middle-class, middlebrow culture lose much of its authority and supposed universal appeal.
 Then came the onslaught of the electronic media, which only increased the fragmentation.
 First came cable television, narrowcasting in radio and then, of course, the electronic device you’re reading now.